How to import plants and plant products to the EU under the smarter rules for safer food regulations.

 A new category of high risk plants, plant products and other objects is in place.

-High risk plants and plant products are prohibited from entering the EU from all third countries from 14 December 2019, until a full risk assessment is conducted by the European Food Safety Authority (EFSA).
+High risk plants and plant products are prohibited from entering the UK from all third countries, until a full risk assessment is conducted by the European Food Safety Authority (EFSA).

 How to apply for an exemption from the ‘high risk’ prohibition